Organizational Change is Inevitable

 An assessment and discussion of the organizational mission, values, and/or purpose should be completed to ensure that it makes sense and is translatable to every part of an organization.
 However, that doesn't mean that the discussion on these topics ends after creating or changing them on the website and other various corporate materials.
 They should be an in integral part of any organization.
 Core values are an essential part of the company culture and should be 6 or less in quantity, so that they are easy to remember.
 They also need to be something that the entire organization can believe in and support.
 Why?
 They are the essence of the company's identity and should be reflected in the decision-making process from top to bottom.

 Although each organization will have to customize their strategy, here are universal tips to help make a transformation project a success!
 The 7 tips below are not exclusive of each other, so success depends on utilizing all areas in coordination with each other.
 It is human nature to want to feel some measure of control in our lives.
-If the below 7 highlighted areas are implemented, it will give everyone in an organization the opportunity to be a part of the process and avoid the possibility of one feeling a complete loss of control; thus, avoiding wide spread resistance and failure as a consequence.
+If the below 7 highlighted areas are implemented, it will give everyone in an organization the opportunity to be a part of the process.
+This will help avoid the possibility of an employee feeling loss of control and lessen resistance to any changes.
 People who feel in control of changes will be more open to them.

 Commitment needs to come from the top to the bottom of an organization.
 A regular change is often hard enough, so a transformation requires a deeper level of commitment to be successful.
 We say the following all the time, because it is worth repeating.
 Even positive change will be met with resistance, so it is vital to think of change strategy in the short, mid, and long term.
-Otherwise, the chance of failure is up to 70% for change management projects and probably even higher for transformation projects.
+The chance of failure is significant for change management projects and probably even higher for transformation projects.